LagosPortugalGuide.com

 Buses between Sagres, Lagos and Cabo de São Vicente for a day trip

-There are no return tickets and the ticket is purchased from the bus driver, expect in Lagos where the ticket must be purchased from the ticket office.
+There are no return ticketsflavour,flavour and the ticket is purchased from the bus driver, except in Lagos where it must be purchased from the ticket office.

 Eva bus Cabo de São Vicente